Industrial Deafness Claims

 What Causes Industrial Deafness?

-Exposure to constant, long term noise or a sudden loud explosion of sound can cause hearing loss.
-The severity of loss can depend upon the exposure.
-Inside our ears we grow very small cells and these tiny cells grow hair shafts.
+Exposure to constant, long-term noise or a sudden loud explosion of sound can cause hearing loss.
+The severity of loss can depend on the exposure.
+Inside our ears, we grow very small cells and these tiny cells grow hair shafts.
 The hair shafts will vibrate when they encounter any sound.
 If these cells or hair shafts are damaged or destroyed our hearing is severely affected and sadly, in some cases, deafness can occur.

 Employers Legal Responsibility

 Employers have a responsibility to ensure safe working conditions.
 In 1974, laws were passed to protect the employee from being forced to work in dangerous or unsafe conditions.
 By law, employers are required to provide safety equipment such as ear plugs, safety goggles, gloves, etc. in addition to training of safe practice methods.
 Employers have a duty and a legal obligation to mitigate any industrial deafness risk that an employee may experience whilst performing their role or duties.

 If you are concerned that your safety or well-being has been compromised by an employer please contact us on 0800 019 3460 so that we can advise and guide you.